-Due to the State of Georgia’s emergency orders we must temporarily restrict our operations.
-We are mostly working from home some of the time but also are in the actual office but social distancing for a few hours each day.
+Due to the State of Georgia’s emergency orders for COVID-19 we have temporarily restricted our operations.
+We are working from home some of the time but also are in the actual office but social distancing for a few hours each day.
 But, we are still able to start and process uncontested divorce matters.
 Temporarily, we have suspended operations at out office in Marietta but are processing all Georgia uncontested matters from out Georgia Coastal office in Saint Marys.

 Because we are very strong technologically and because we use mostly paperless processes, the impact is not as great as it would be for a traditional law firm.

 However, Georgia law requires that we have actual paper documents that both parties have signed in the presence of a notary public before we can file a divorce case with the Court.

 Naturally, that means that our clients must send those physical/original/paper documents to us for review and filing.
-With our restricted operations, that is problematic.
+Even with our restricted operations, that is not a problem.
 So, please do NOT send any documents to our office without first checking for full instructions on what to do.
-In some situations, you will be asked to send the documents to the home address of one of our staff.
-We will coordinate that with you by email.
+In some situations, we will coordinate that with you by email.